 ASG is currently working on a big residential project in Manhattan, namely the supertall Central Park Tower at 225 West 57th Street.
 Upon completion in 2020, the mixed-use tower will become the second-tallest in the U.S. and the Western Hemisphere.

 Central Park Tower (courtesy of centralparktower.com)

 Originally part of Midtown Manhattan’s ‘Automobile Row,’ the site at 225 West 57th is now the playground of Extell Development Co., which is spearheading the construction of the tower.
 The first seven floors will house New York City’s first Nordstrom department store, and the rest of the building will be residential.
 A total of 179 condos will be available starting on the 32nd floor, offering sweeping views of Central Park and roughly 5,000 square feet of living space.

-Álvaro Siza Vieira is one of the most influential architects to emerge from Portugal, and is one of the references of the Porto School of Architecture, alongside Fernando Távora and Eduardo Souto de Moura.
-He has been a visiting professor at the Graduate School of Design, Harvard University and at the University of Pennsylvania.
+Álvaro Siza Vieira is one of the most influential architects to emerge from Portugal, and is one of the most notable alumni of the Porto School of Architecture, alongside Fernando Távora and Eduardo Souto de Moura.
+He has been a visiting professor at Harvard’s Graduate School of Design and at the University of Pennsylvania.

 611 West 56th Street (courtesy of Sumaida + Khurana)

 Development company Sumaida + Khurana is currently working on another condo development, designed by another famous starchitect, Tadao Ando, at 152 Elizabeth Street.